rsokl/Learning_Python/Python/Module6_Testing/Pytest.md

 We will often have tests that require multiple parameters.
-The general form for creating the the parameterization decorator for $N$ parameters, each of which assuming $J$ values, is:
+The general form for creating the the parameterization decorator for $N$ parameters, each of which assume $J$ values, is:

 ```python
 @pytest.mark.parametrize("<param-name1>, <param-name2>, [...], <param-nameN>",